Two Horses Die in Fire at Belmont

 On Jan.
 15, 1996, What an Evening, a 3-year-old colt, was killed in a Belmont stable fire that he started when he reared and toppled a heat lamp which set some hay on fire.

-A month-long investigation never determined a cause for the 1986 fire although a heat lamp in a stall where hay was piled too high was considered a possibility.
+On Jan.
+19, 1986, 45 horses were killed when a fire swept through a barn at Belmont.
+A month-long investigation never determined a cause for the fire although a heat lamp in a stall where hay was piled too high was considered a possibility.

 John Campo trained 36 of the horses that died in the fire, including four offspring of Pleasant Colony, winner of the 1981 Kentucky Derby and Preakness.